n00b69/woa-raphael/readme.md

 (parted) quit
 # exit the tool
 ```
+Your Redmi K20 Pro / Mi 9T Pro may have different storage sizes.
+Again, check free space using "(parted) free" and set the end value accordingly.
 Reboot to android to check if everything works correctly.

 # 1.2 Backing up essential partitions